naidu9678/bits_chatbot_cc/README.md

 ### Chatbot

 - This component is responsible for providing a chatbot interface to users.
-- On every msg query the Vector Store is queried for relevant documents using FAISS and then a response is generated using `GoogleGenerativeAIEmbeddings` model `models/response-001`.
+- On every msg query, the Vector Store is queried for relevant documents using FAISS and then a response is generated using `GoogleGenerativeAIEmbeddings` model `models/response-001`.

     ```python
     embedding_model = GoogleGenerativeAIEmbeddings(model="models/embedding-001")